 Support is always available at MTS for students, faculty, and staff who need assistance with personal and familial concerns of a confidential nature.
-MTS employs a chaplain who is available for such concerns, or, when necessary, will help with referral to outside counselors for short and long-term counseling, crisis intervention, and psychological consultation.
+MTS employs a chaplain who is available to assist persons who may need counseling.
 Those seeking such support may speak with the chaplain, the director of student services, or another member of the faculty or staff.